 Clients transferring in

-Clients transferring from other pension schemes may be giving up valuable rights, like safeguarded benefits.
-They should understand what they may be giving up and be comfortable that the benefits of the transfer outweigh the loss of these benefits.
+Clients should understand what valuable or safeguarded benefits they are giving up if they transfer, and be comfortable that the benefits of the transfer outweigh the loss of these benefits.
 There is no guarantee that what they receive at retirement will be greater than they could have received from the previous scheme.

-Clients transferring from older, defined benefit company pension schemes may lose valuable rights or benefits, like a guaranteed, final salary-based income.
+Clients transferring from older pension schemes may lose their right to safeguarded benefits, such as a guaranteed final salary based income or a guaranteed annuity rate.
 Also, they may not necessarily get greater benefits in the new scheme as the growth is defined by future investment returns and these (and the retirement income from them) can go down as well as up.

 Your client should consider all options prior to transferring to see which is best for them.
-They should also consider the charges, fund ranges and any valuable benefits that they could lose, together with any tax implications.
+They should also consider the charges, fund ranges and any valuable benefits, such as a protected early retirement age, protected tax-free lump sum that they could lose, together with any tax implications.
 The value of your client’s pension can go down as well as up and they may get back less than has been paid in.
 This may not be the case in your client’s previous pension scheme.
 It’s important your client receives ongoing financial advice following the transfer.

 Adviser Charge options